 - Masters Project.

-Your progress is evaluated by formative assessment (throughout the duration of the course) and summative assessment (at the end of each trimester), through a mixture of exhibitions, verbal/visual presentations, research folders/blogs and written assignments.
+Your progress is evaluated throughout the course and at the end of each trimester through a mixture of exhibitions, verbal/visual presentations, research folders/blogs and written assignments.

 You’ll learn through lectures, talks, taught sessions, individual and group tutorials, and studio critiques and seminars.

 Visiting lecturers, and seminars with external professionals and internationally renowned designers and artists, will help you determine where your current practice sits within the industry.

 Our collaborative structure also means that you’ll learn from each other – for instance, Curatorial Practice and Textiles students might engage in debates with Fine Art students.

 Technical Demonstrators, who manage our workshop facilities, provide teaching and support across a wide range of subject specialisms.
 Your learning is also supported by specialist librarians.

 To find out more about how we teach and how you'll learn, please read our Learning and Teaching Delivery Statement.

 Check out some of our student work from both the MA Fine Art and MA Design programmes at Bath Spa.

 When permitted, Bath School of Art, Film and Media offers fieldwork opportunities throughout the academic year.